-Safeguarding records will be stored securely in a central place separate from academic records.
+Safeguarding records will be stored securely on CPOMS separate from academic records.
 Individual files will be kept for each pupil/student: the school will not keep family files.
 Files will be kept for at least the period during which the pupil/student is attending the school, and beyond that in line with current data legislation and guidance.
 When children leave the school, the designated safeguarding lead should:

 - ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
 Receiving schools and colleges should ensure key staff, such as designated safeguarding leads and SENDCos, are aware as required. - consider if it would be appropriate to share any information with the new school or college in advance of the child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - If a pupil/student moves from our school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
-Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
+Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools. - Sixth form and colleges are aware of students' previous safeguarding needs at the earliest opportunity.